berruno/fareharbor-docs/external-api/webhooks.md

 When a booking-related event occurs, FareHarbor sends a `POST` request to the webhook URL you have provided.

-Depending on how your webhooks are configured, these `POST` reqeusts will be sent for:
+Depending on how your webhooks are configured, these `POST` requests will be sent for:

 * all changes to bookings (including creations, modifications, and cancellations);
 * creations only; or